 The only word of that description with which I would agree is “sharp.”
 I found the book sharp to the point of nasty and petty.
 The first page puts the thesis forth that Dick’s wife Mary probably wrote the novels.
 Throughout 373 pages of text, Lord jibes and pokes about it at every chance.

 The argument is that Dick Francis did not like or do well in school and that Mary did.
-Dick quit school as soon as he could to become a horseman and Mary went on to university, gaining a degree in French and English.
+Dick quit school as soon as he could to become a horseman.
+Mary went on to university, gaining a degree in French and English.
 Lord illustrates with facts and speculation what he calls “the most amusing literary camouflage since Marian Evans pretended to be George Eliot.”

 Lord says that the physical afflictions suffered by characters are those suffered by Mary, not Dick.
 She had polio as a young woman, so does a character.
 She suffered from asthma, so does a character.
 Literary allusions are ones that would only be known to Mary with her education, not Dick with his.
 The portrayal of the male heroes and the female characters seem to be written more from a woman’s perspective than a man’s.
 It is Mary’s sensibilities, interests and afflictions that fuel the books, Lord says.

 Ok, but I would argue that those are story elements attainable through good research and from drawing on experiences of others.
 At the heart of Dick Francis novels is racing and horses.
-You are riding in the Grand National with the book’s hero, you know the horses as sentient beings through the eyes of jockeys or grooms.
+You are riding in the Grand National with the book’s hero.
+You know the horses as sentient beings through the eyes of jockeys or grooms.
 And that is not Mary’s experience.
 She didn’t particularly like horses or racing.
 And physical afflictions?
 The descriptions of broken collarbones and dislocated shoulders are from Dick’s experience.

 Before and after reading Lord’s book, I did not think that Dick wrote the books entirely on his own.
 Why wouldn’t Mary contribute, edit, add her own words?
 Especially with their long symbiotic marriage, it seems they became almost inseparable.
 Their son Felix also became part of the writing machine.
 But at the core of all Dick Francis books are horses, racing and jockeys.
 Neither Mary nor Felix lived in that world.
 Dick did.

 If you had the sad job of picking the topic of the last novel you would write, I don’t think you could choose better than Dick Francis did.
 Crossfire, co-written with son Felix and published in 2010 by Michael Joseph, is the final book in his long and illustrious career as a mystery novelist.
-He died in 2010 at the age of 89.
+Dick Francis died in 2010 at the age of 89.

 Crossfire is a great story and a family effort.
 You don’t need to google anything to know the experiences of three generations of the family are in it.
 The horses, stables, races and racing industry amongst which Dick Francis lived are there, as usual.
 But our hero is a wounded Captain in the Grenadier Guards, recently returned from Afghanistan.